cadop/dhart/src/Csharp/docs/markdown/2_raycast_at_plane.md

 ## Intro

-Now that we know the HumanFactors library can be referenced by our new Unity Project, let's check to see that it's working by writing a simple script that utilizes the Raytracer.
-Ray intersections are used internally by many of the analysis methods in HumanFactors, and can be an extremely useful tool for analyzing space.
+Now that we know the DHARTAPI library can be referenced by our new Unity Project, let's check to see that it's working by writing a simple script that utilizes the Raytracer.
+Ray intersections are used internally by many of the analysis methods in DHARTAPI, and can be an extremely useful tool for analyzing space.
 In this tutorial we will write a script that performs the following when playmode is entered:

-1. Create a Plane in HumanFactors from vertices and triangle indices.
+1. Create a Plane in DHARTAPI from vertices and triangle indices.
 2. Cast a ray at the plane.
 3. Print the point where the ray intersected the plane.